Finding the Best Places to Retire Since 2006!

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

-Cons: Folly Beach is completely exposed if a hurricane should strike.
+Cons: Folly Beach is completely exposed if a hurricane should strike, and Hurricane Ian in 2022 caused some street flooding and wind damage.

 Recommended as a Retirement Spot?
 Yes